ERICK-ZABALA/AUTOMATING-A-NETWORK-INVENTORY-WITH-PYTHON/GATHERING INFORMATION.md

 # GATHERING SHOW VERSION & SHOW INVENTORY

-In this section we are going to display show version and show inventory from python script.
+In this section, we will demonstrate how to retrieve and display the output of the "show version" and "show inventory" commands using a Python script.

 ```python
 #!/home/devnet/Documents/AUTOMATING-A-NETWORK-INVENTORY-WITH-PYTHON/inventory/bin/python